n-riesco/jmp/README.md

 ## Anouncements

+- Version v2.0.0 does not ship any API changes, but it upgrades to zeromq@5 and thus it requires node v6 or above.

 - Version v1.0.0 is a backwards-compatible change in the API.
 Now, `Message#respond` returns the response message, so that users can access properties like the response header.